lrcfmd/MolecularSetTransformer/README.md

     python extract_cocrystals/extract_cocrystals.py --no_solvents

-Our extracted csd co-crystals dataset using CSD 2020 can be found in `csd_data/csd_cocrystals2020.csv`
+Our extracted csd co-crystals dataset using CSD 2020 can be found in `csd_data/csd_cocrystals2020.csv` The training co-crystals dataset was created after removing the duplicate pairs, i.e., pairs found both in the csd_cocrystals2020 and in the benchmark data and is referred as `csd_data/csd_training_set.csv`

+    python extract_cocrystals/drop_duplicates.py

 ## Benchmarks (Publically available co-crystal screening data)
-All the is-silico co-crystal screening datasets gathered from literature can be found on the validation_data folder and are described below:
+All the is-silico co-crystal screening datasets gathered from literature can be found on the validation_data folder and are described below in chronological order:

 |               |     Dataset reference                                                         |     Number or data                           |     Other methods tested on these   datasets    |
 |---------------|-------------------------------------------------------------------------------|----------------------------------------------|-------------------------------------------------|